rpodgorny/unionfs-fuse/README.md

 make
 ```

-this should allow for compilation on wider variety of systems (linux, macos, ...) and allows for selection of some features (xattrs, ...)
+This should allow for compilation on wider variety of systems (linux, macos, ...) and allows to enable/disable some features (xattrs, ...).